Melksham Without: Governance

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which performs most local government functions.
 Unusually, the parish shares some land in common with the parish of Broughton Gifford, namely farmland to the north of Holbrook Farm, bounded to the west by the Avon.

-There are two electoral wards, Melksham Without North and South.
-The northern ward consists of the northern section of the parish together with the parishes of Atworth and Broughton Gifford.
-The southern ward has the rest of the parish, south of a boundary which mostly follows Clackers Brook, and includes Bowerhill and Berryfield.
-The total ward population taken at the 2011 census was 8,402.
+The parish spans three electoral divisions.
+The north of the parish is part of Melksham Without North and Shurnold division, while the east and south are part of Bowerhill division; both divisions also extend to parts of Melksham town.
+In the south-west, Berryfield is part of the Melksham Without West and Rural division.
+Each division elects one member of Wiltshire Council.

+For Westminster elections, the parish is part of the Melksham and Devizes constituency.

 Notable buildings

 The parish has one Grade I listed building: Beanacre Old Manor, west of what is now the A350, has a timber-framed hall from the late 14th century, with many additions and alterations in later centuries.
 Close by to the south-west is Beanacre Manor, from c.1595 with a 17th-century dairy, Grade II* listed.

 Two further buildings are listed Grade II*: Woolmore Manor, built in 1631 and now on the south-east edge of Melksham, near modern Bowerhill; and Christ Church, Shaw, designed in 1905 in Arts and Crafts Gothic style by C.E.
 Ponting.